shamimru/OnlineMCQProject/README.md

-# first create a angular project then unzip this zip file, and peast the src folder to your project file, same for spring, and here mysql file is attasted
+# first create a angular project then unzip this zip file, and paste the src folder to your project file, same for spring, and here mysql file is attasted

 # OnlineMCQProject